 Become a Wizard at the Wizarding World of Harry Potter in Orlando

 We’ve taken the kids to amusement parks on four continents, from Luna Park in Sydney to Hong Kong Disneyland to Jardin d’Acclimatation, Efteling, Legoland and Tivoli Gardens in Europe to many Lego, Disney and Universal parks in California and Florida.
 The Wizarding World of Harry Potter at Universal Orlando is by far the kids’ favorite.
 Both Harry Potter areas, Hogsmeade and Diagon Alley, are extremely well done.
 They feel…real.
 And when the kids get home, they’re still in that world for weeks, magic wands standing by.
-I can’t want for the Harry Potter section of Universal Hollywood to open in April 2016 – although for Diagon Alley you’ll still need to travel to Orlando.
+I couldn’t wait for the Harry Potter section of Universal Hollywood to open a few years ago – although for Diagon Alley you’ll still need to travel to Orlando.

 Belly Slide like a Penguin in Antarctica

 Antarctica really was one of the kid-friendliest places we’ve been.
 We walked with penguins.
 We kayaked.
 We made snow angels and had snowball fights.
-We celebrated New Years Eve.
+We celebrated New Year’s Eve.
 My 8-year-old daughter and I loved everything about the trip.
-But the absolutely highlight for her was when she got to slide down hills on her belly like a penguin.
-Of course you can belly slide anywhere there’s snow, but to do it on the bottom of the world looking out at penguins and icebergs?
+But the absolute highlight for her was when she got to slide down hills on her belly like a penguin.
+Of course, you can belly slide anywhere there’s snow, but to do it on the bottom of the world looking out at penguins and icebergs?
 Priceless.
 My post on Antarctica with kids is here.

 Take a Disney Cruise

 We’ve loved the Disney Mediterranean cruises we’ve taken.
 It’s not about the characters – Disney does just about everything right, from food to cabin quality to activities and shows, and we feel completely comfortable with our kids roaming around the ships by themselves.
 The port stops in Europe are excellent.
-We’ve embarked/disembarked in Venice and Barcelona, two great cities anyway, and have traveled through Italy, France, Malta, Greece and Turkey.
-In 2016 we’ll be seeing northern Europe with Disney.
+We’ve embarked/disembarked in Venice and Barcelona, two great cities anyway, and have traveled through Italy, France, Malta, Greece, and Turkey.
+In 2016 we saw northern Europe with Disney.
 We typically like slower travel, but every other year or so it’s fun to unpack once, see a lot of great places and let the kids be kids.
 My Disney cruise review is here.

-After this post appeared on my website and on Yahoo Travel, I received a lot of questions about the affordability of these trips.
+After this post appeared on my website and on Yahoo Travel, I received a lot of questions about the affordability of these places to go with kids.
 My response is here: How to Make Family Travel Affordable, detailing everything I do to bring travel costs down.
 Not every trip is affordable by everyone, but most are if you’re smart about how you play the mileage game and how you book travel.